 I'm sure I haven't described it terribly well.
 So, to help relate the mood of the project, below are: some sparse documentation of the event, along with excerpts from the invitation Jai and I assembled to bring other collaborators into the project, and a transcript from a meeting in which we discuss what we think we were doing.
 I hope it helps.

 Performance photos and video credited to Isabelle Hogenkamp, Ashby Marie Bland, David Lenz, Erin Elise Holland, and Patrick Bayly.

 Spirits (Dylan Languell and Douglas Reiger) dig a pit to bury a snare drum on a terrace overlooking the estate.

-Nocturna (Eleanor Kipping), our fictional goddess, sacrificially shaving a Pollock-esque balding pattern into the Painter (Patrick Bayly) as an offering, while the Oracle (Jai Hamid Bashir) looks on from her ladder, a troupe of dancers led by the Priestess (Beau Rhee) circles, and Osiris (Farouk Oni) looks on.
+Nocturna (Eleanor Kipping), shaves a bald spot into the Painter (Patrick Bayly) as an offering, while the Oracle (Jai Hamid Bashir) looks on from her ladder.
+A troupe of dancers led by the Priestess (Beau Rhee) circles, and Osiris (Farouk Oni) looks on.
 Music by Amr Sultan.

-Excerpts from the invitation sent to collaborators, containing previews of the following paintings and a manuscript of Jai's poetry, an overview of the project, and quite a few quotations.
+Excerpts from the invitation sent to collaborators.
+The document contained previews of the following paintings, a manuscript of Jai's poetry, an overview of the project, and quite a few quotations.

 Big Beach Painting.
 Summer 2019. oil on canvas, unstretched.
 84" x 234"